TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 Tasks we performed here:-

 1- **Created an SA that will be assumed by the FluentD application pods** to communicate with the K8s API Server

 2- A **Cluster Role consisting fo the permissions that'll be needed by FluentD** for collecting cluster-wide logs

-3- A **role binding that'll be binding this ClusterRole to the SA .** This means these pods will be able to inherit these permissions.
+3- A **role binding that'll be binding this ClusterRole to the SA .** for the pods to inherit these permissions.

 4 - DaemonSet for FluentD

-#### Why did we deploy FluentD as a DaemonSet in this stack?

 </br>

+### Why did we deploy FluentD as a DaemonSet in this stack?

 _Reason 1_ --> FluentD is a log forwarder.
 It doesn't need to be stateful.